rickylevan/SquareServe/README.md

 I also include tests that demonstrate conformance with the spec.
 To run them, simply enter `go test` after cloning and `cd`ing into the repository.

+The spec is included as an attached picture, "spec.jpg".